nishchaybhutoria/CP-stuff/README.md

-# Some stuff for competitive programming
+# Codes for what I use